 Restorative Justice Ministry

 Restorative Justice Ministry at GABC is much more than what most people perceive to be prison ministry.
 When a crime is committed there is a tear in the fabric of the community.
-Most people recognize the effect on the person who committed the crime and the victim, but there are many more people who suffer the adverse effects.
+Most people recognize that crime affects both person who committed the crime and the victim, but there are many more people who suffer the adverse effects.
 The families and friends of both the criminal and the victim are directly impacted.
 The ripples extend to the law enforcement officers, the attorneys, the judges, the jurors and the families of each.
 Our goal is to be an instrument of healing and restoration to as many of these as possible.
 We seek to accomplish this mission by recruiting, training and coordinating with groups and individuals who have or wish to establish ministries in these areas.
 We are careful to align our efforts to those who hold similar beliefs and recognize Jesus Christ as the Ultimate Healer.
-Call 903-593-8857 for more information on volunteering with the Restorative Justice Ministry.
+Call 903-525-1112 for more information on volunteering with the Restorative Justice Ministry.

 - Bridges To Life-bringing healing to victims